HewlettPackard/simplivity-vrops-plugin/README.md

   - Fixes the limit issue showing more than 500 virtual machines and backups.
   - Please check out the [Release Notes](https://github.com/HewlettPackard/simplivity-vrops-plugin/releases/tag/v1.4.0) here.

+#### Update as of July'23
+  - This version of MP is tested on VMware vROps 8.10 and HPE SimplVity 4.3.0, and is found to be compatible without any issues.
+Hence, the support of this version of the MP is extended to VMware vROps 8.10 and below, and HPE SimpliVity 4.3.0 and below.

 ### v1.3.0
   - This release adds support for vROps 8.1.
 The management pack supports vROps 8.1 and omnistack versions 4.0.1 and below.
   - Updated the User Guide and Demo video for the management pack.